robhagemans/monobit/README.md

 * `#` must be the first character of the line; inline comments are not allowed.
 * If the first character after `#` is whitespace, it does not form part of the comment.
 * Further whitespace characters do form part of the comment.
-* the line ending does not form part of the comment.
+* The line ending does not form part of the comment.
 * The comment may contain any character that is allowed in a `yaff` file.

 #### Properties